ibilalkayy/100-Days-Of-DevOps/Days/day16.md

     not a time zone: 2001-12-15T02:59:43.1Z
     ...

 ## **Explaining it in a video**

-You can find the video of it here.
+Here you can get the explanation in a video.
 [16/100 Days DevOps Challenge]()